 Creation of a Live Bot

 At the top of the page, you will find that bots require housekeeping information.
-The user will have to enter a name for the bot, select which virtual wallet (more on this later) the live bot will be using, and the buy order size.
+The user will have to select which virtual wallet (more on this later) the live bot will be using.

 This is where the user selects their virtual wallet, assuming they have already created one.
 Since wallets can only be used by one bot at a time, the wallets in use will be grayed out.